Silber01/185project/readme.md

 # How to Use
 This application uses pygame for graphics, so make sure to install pygame using `pip install pygame`.
 The application also requires a video driver, so it cannot be run purely on terminal.
-The easiest way to use the application is to put the code in an IDE such as PyCharm and run. \
+The easiest way to use the application is to put the code in an IDE such as PyCharm and run `main.py`. \
 \
 To set up the buildings, dimensions, and depth for searching for routing, edit setup.json. setting `FILE` to "random" will randomly generate a town.
 To create a custom town, make a folder